 As required by Georgia law, the Atlanta Public Schools testing program includes the administration of the National Assessment of Educational Progress (NAEP) in grades 4, 8 and 12.
 NAEP, also referred to as the Nation's Report Card, is an assessment of student performance administered across the nation by the National Center for Educational Statistics (NCES).
 Since 2002, the Atlanta Public Schools has voluntarily participated in the NAEP Trial Urban District Assessment (TUDA) and has its NAEP results, along with nearly thirty other TUDA districts from across the United States, individually reported.
-The list of TUDA districts can be found at this link: https://nces.ed.gov/nationsreportcard/about/district.aspx.
+The list of TUDA districts can be found at this link:

+https://nces.ed.gov/nationsreportcard/about/district.aspx.
 Other school districts participate in NAEP, but their scores are only included in the overall state NAEP results.
-These assessments are funded by the U.S.

-Congress and are directly administered and monitored by NCES staff.
-If selected, the district may have the opportunity from time to time to have a school/schools participate in the Program for International Student Assessment (PISA) and Trends in International Mathematics and Science Study (TIMSS).
-PISA is an international assessment that measures 15-year-old students' reading, mathematics, and science literacy every three years.
-Also an international assessment, TIMSS is administered every four years and measures the mathematics and science achievement of fourth, eighth, and twelfth grade students.
+These assessments are funded by the U.S. Congress and are directly administered and monitored by NCES staff.
+If selected, the district may have the opportunity from time to time to have a school/schools participate in the Program for International Student Assessment (PISA).
+PISA, also sponsored by NCES, is an international assessment that measures 15-year-old students' reading, mathematics, and science literacy every three years.